Marqasa/overwatch-settings/README.md

 # Overwatch Settings

-This application is a simple GUI for the Overwatch configuration files on Apple Silicon.
-It allows you to change the settings of the game without having to edit the files manually.
+A simple GUI that allows you to edit Overwatch 2 settings on Apple Silicon Macs.

 ## Installation